From layout and lighting, to fixtures and design details – we’ll give you the absolute essentials to make a functional and stunning bathroom.

 You can’t see the dust

 Some floor tiles can hide the dirt between cleans, so look for tiles that are matte in finish, not too dark or too light and a bit grainy to look at.
-Great tiles for hiding dust and dirt are limestone or shell stone.
+Tiles that are great tiles for hiding dust and dirt are limestone or shell stone.

 Small floor tiles